cymosis/API_TaskManagement-System/README.md

 # Task Management System
+This documentation provides detailed information about the classes, methods, and error handling in the Task Management System.
+It includes practical examples and explains how the system handles various error scenarios.

 This project implements a simple task management system in Python with three main modules:
 1. `task.py`: Defines task-related classes.